 - Spreading redness and inflammation

-- Tiny blisters or pimples in the affected areas
+- Tiny diaper rash blisters or pimples in the affected areas

 How Do You Get Rid of Diaper Rash Fast?

-Getting rid of a diaper rash in 24-hours is certainly possible, but not super easy.
+Diaper rash treatment in 24 hours is certainly possible, but not super easy.
 It takes time for the skin to heal, but persistent parents can expedite this timeline with a few simple tips and tricks.

-For example, switching from your normal baby wipes to washing with warm water can reduce inflammation and significantly help the healing process.
+For example, switching from your normal baby wipes to washing with warm water can reduce inflammation and significantly help the healing process for baby and newborn diaper rash.
 Parents can also take a break from diapers to allow the damaged skin to heal without ongoing friction.

 What Does a Diaper Rash Look Like?

 Diaper rashes typically appear as areas of bright pink or red inflammation.
-Diaper rashes can also lead to swelling, dryness, sensitivity, and peeling in the affected areas.
+Diaper rashes can also lead to swelling, dryness, sensitivity, and peeling in the affected areas, depending on the severity of the diaper rash.

 If your baby’s rash appears dark red, white, or scaly, your baby may be dealing with a more complicated yeast infection or psoriatic diaper rash.